prometheus/test-infra/README.md

 ### Deploy GitHub Actions
 > This section assumes you already have the `main.workflow` file placed to `.github` in the repository from where you want to use prombench from.
 You can find an example of `main.workflow` in the [`/examples`](examples) directory.

-Copy and paste the output of the following to the `AUTH_FILE` secrent in the Github Actions workflow.
+Copy and paste the output of the following to the `AUTH_FILE` secret in the Github Actions workflow.
 ```
 cat $AUTH_FILE | base64 -w 0
 ```